viksksingh/vikashksingh-site/content/insights/navigating-by-dead-reckoning.md

 draft: false
 ---

 Over the years, I've sat through more strategy reviews than I can remember.
 Most were thoughtful, well prepared and intellectually rigorous.
-Looking back, I think many of them—including those I was part of—shared the same habit: we spent far more time measuring progress against the plan than asking whether the assumptions behind the plan were still true.
+Looking back, I think many of them, including those I was part of, shared the same habit: we spent far more time measuring progress against the plan than asking whether the assumptions behind the plan were still true.

 It took me years to realise this wasn't simply a management habit.
 It was a navigation problem.